 Variation analyses for object softness and scene complexity.

-Per-benchmark correlations stay weak for low-level physics reasoning.
+Per-benchmark correlations remain weak for low-level physics reasoning.

 The paper also evaluates 10 vision foundation models through physics probing.
 Frozen visual encoders are paired with lightweight decoders to predict collision, gravity, Gravity-OOD, and scene flow signals from NewtPhys.
 Self-supervised models generally perform best, MiDaS is the strongest fully supervised baseline, and DINO stands out on gravity prediction, but overall performance is still far from a robust physics-grounded representation.